Are you looking for a writer, collaborator, or communications professional?

 • We recorded 25 conversations with 50 participants from 37 towns in 15 locations/venues.
 In addition to recording at the WERU studio, we recorded conversations at libraries, town offices, museums, the office of a rock shop, and a vacant storefront at a mini-mall.
 While location scouting wasn’t necessarily something we anticipated as part of this initiative, it became a fun aspect of the process as it provided additional opportunities to get the word out and helped make participation more accessible for a wider number of participants.

-Clients can be businesses, organizations, schools, families,
+Clients can be businesses, organizations, schools, families, or individuals.

-or individuals.
-Projects of all sizes are welcome, even just ideas—
+Projects of all sizes are welcome, even just ideas—we all have to start somewhere.

 Previous Clients / Employers / Collaborators